limegimlet/covid_dataviz/index.md

 {:.no_toc}

 The curves show that the incidence rate for the elderly is growing faster than the overall incidence rate.

-* Sept 1: `incid_70+` was lagging `incid_tous` by about 2.5 weeks.
+* Dec 7: both `incid_tous` & `incid_70+` have flattened, but `incid_70+` is "stuck" at a much higher level than `incid_tous`.
+Is this testing biais due to clusters in EHPADs, or is it indeed representative?
+* Nov 15: since confinement, incidence rates are falling overall, but `incid_70+` is falling much slower than for `incid_tous`.
+* Oct 28: the lag was less than 2 days.
 * Oct 23: the lag was only 3 days.
-* Oct 28: the lag was less than 2 days.
+* Oct 23: the lag was only 3 days.
-* Nov 15: since confinement, incidence rates are falling overall, but `incid_70+` is falling much slower than for `incid_tous`.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_fr_trends.html" height="500" width="100%"></iframe>
 {% endraw %}

-Granted, incidence rates are heavily subject to testing bias.
-For example, since mid-September there's been a change in testing strategy to reduce bottlenecks, by  prioritizing those who are symptomatic, and who are also more likely to be older.

-Regardless of incidence rates, though, the plot above shows that ICU saturation is already above 30% nationally.

-Moreover, if you isolate `rea%` (click the legend) and zoom in from Sept 1, you can  see how the increase in ICU occupancy has accelerated after Oct 15.

 # How these trends play out in hospitals
 {:.no_toc}

-Below you can see a rise in ICU arrivals around September 1st (zoom in).
-Deaths (`dc`) had already started a slow rise that by late October is looking speeding up.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_rea_dc_trends.html" height="500" width="100%"></iframe>
 {% endraw %}

-(The big bump from Sept 18 to 25 was not from new deaths those days, but the result of catching up on a [data-entry backlog](https://www.bfmtv.com/sante/coronavirus-un-rattrapage-de-donnees-provoque-une-forte-hausse-du-nombre-de-deces-dans-les-hopitaux_AN-202009180358.html){:target="_blank"}.)

 **These national trends hide regional variations.
 Compare regions and departments [on this page](region_kpi.html)**.

 # How is France doing compared to our neighbours?
 {:.no_toc}

-Oct 23: In an odd coincidence, the countries where French is spoken are all at the top.

-A more general observation: Spain & Belgium were, per capita, the worst-hit countries of Europe's first wave, only to became the heralds of the second wave.
-A symptom of the political bickering within their regions?
+Dec 7: Many countries are experiencing the same pattern of sharp decline after 2nd wave restrictions, only to see a flattening as the holidays approach.
+Exceptions are Italy and Germany.

 {% raw %}<iframe src="https://ourworldindata.org/coronavirus-data-explorer?zoomToSelection=true&minPopulationFilter=1000000&country=FRA~BEL~DEU~ITA~ESP~IRL~GBR~CHE~LUX&region=Europe&casesMetric=true&interval=smoothed&hideControls=true&perCapita=true&smoothing=7&pickerMetric=location&pickerSort=asc" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>
 {% endraw %}